 Maui has the potential to be expensive, but you can manage your budget by enjoying the free hiking trails and spending long days at the beach.

-Within North America, which is known to be an expensive region, Maui is a moderately priced destination compared to other places.
-The overall cost of travel here is fair for the region and comparable to Clearwater or Vail.
+Within North America, which is known to be an expensive region, Maui is a somewhat more expensive destination compared to other places.
+It is in the top 25% of cities in North America for its travel costs.
+While some cities in the region are more expensive, Maui is generally more expensive than most.

 For more details, and to find out if it's within your travel budget, see Is Maui Expensive?